justacoder120/Virtual_Assistant/README.md

 # Virtual_Assistant
- An alpha version of an assistant that takes voice commands to search on google with few other commands check README file for more commands
+**_An alpha version of an assistant that takes voice commands to search on google with few other commands._**

 ## Installation
 Use the following bash command to install all the requirements